 Furthermore, climate impacts are already disrupting business across our supply chains and retail networks.

 As an industry that is truly on the front lines of climate, with so much at stake, the winter outdoor industry is taking action to achieve the zero-emissions targets as fast as possible.
 In fact, a growing number of winter outdoor business have already committed to meaningful action by joining the Winter Outdoor Industry Climate Pact, a set of commitments that align our businesses on a common goal, and a signal to other sectors and to our consumers that we are united and taking action at the speed and scale that this issue demands.

-While our businesses are focused on doing less harm, we must also include use our scale and influence to drive action on federal and state climate policy.
+While our businesses are focused on doing less harm, we must also use our scale and influence to drive policy action on federal and state climate policy, to do more good.
 Because of the bipartisan nature of the winter outdoor experience and that our businesses are influential members and economic drivers in communities across the U.S., we are uniquely positioned to help forge the relationships needed to drive progress.

 As the winter outdoor industry’s trade association, we’re committed to leading this effort to meet these achievable goals, addressing this issue at scale and strengthening our industry for the future.
 Therefore, we are focused on the following principles:

 The straightest path to a stable climate is to achieve clean, renewable energy across our power grid.
 Many states have already taken bold steps to set aggressive clean energy targets, but leadership also needs to come from the federal policymakers to accelerate the transition, and scale new technologies.
 SIA can help this by supporting legislation or regulations that set aggressive emissions targets and accelerates the adoption of clean, renewable energy such as:

 - Tax incentives and low-cost capital that sparks innovation in renewable energy technologies and energy efficiency